 As for the materials you can use to build your pavilion, the options are endless.
 The structure can be made out of stone, wood, aluminum, vinyl, fabric, glass, you name it!
 You can add tiling to the floor, carpet, or wood panels, among other things.

-And as you’ll see in the list of backyard pavilions ideas below, hanging plants, fabric, lighting, or even picture frames will definitely make your space more homey and comfortable.
+And as you’ll see on my list of backyard pavilions ideas below, hanging plants, fabric, lighting, or even picture frames will definitely make your space more homey and comfortable.

 The cost of building a pavilion will vary widely, depending on what you include.
 For example, a 9-foot gazebo that has a simple structure and is made out of inexpensive materials, like wood or vinyl, and includes simple furniture and accessories can cost as little as $1,500.